 Skip to main content Skip to footer

-Click to learn more about this service alert: Reduced Blue Route Service on May 11-15 Reduced Service Reduced Blue Route service on May 11-15.
+Click to learn more about this service alert: Reduced Blue Route Service on Monday August 24th No Service Reduced Blue Route service on August 24th.
 No service for Blue Route buses scheduled to depart Lebanon City Hall at the following times: 6:25 AM; 7:25 AM; 8:30 AM; 9:30 AM; 10:30 AM; 11:30 AM; 12:30 PM; 1:30PM.
 Regular Blue Route service will resume at the 1:55 PM departure from Vail and the 2:30 PM departure from City Hall.

 Riding with Kyle